GAIA-X4PLC-AAD/scenario-asset-example/asset/README.md

 ### Legend

-- 📁 `folderName`: A folder in the repo.
+- 📁 `folder-name`: A folder in the repo.
 - 📄 `assetName`: A file in the repo.
 -  <i style="color:gray;">(optional)</i> : This file or folder is optional and can be added or omitted as needed.

 ### Description of the respective folders

-- 📁 `data` : *Contains all valuble data files of the asset.*
+- 📁 `simulation-data` : *Contains all valuble data files of the asset.*
 - 📁 `documentation` : *Contains an instruction as well as technical specification of the asset.*
 - 📁 `metadata` :   *Contains all metadata which are necassary to describe this asset, that includes all domain sepcific metadata from the [Ontology Management Base Repository](https://github.com/GAIA-X4PLC-AAD/ontology-management-base) (and all GAIA-X metadata form the [gaia-x-compliant-claims-example](https://github.com/GAIA-X4PLC-AAD/gaia-x-compliant-claims-example) to be compliant with the [GAIA-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/). -> needs to be defined in a next step)*
-- 📁 `validation` :   *Contains the results provided by a validation suite.*
+- 📁 `validation-reports` :   *Contains the results provided by a validation suite.*
-- 📁 `visualization` : *Contains all viusalization content from the asset which includes positionings decribed by a bounding box or maps as well as images and videos.*
+- 📁 `media` : *Contains all viusalization content from the asset which includes positionings decribed by a bounding box or maps as well as images and videos.*

 ### Description of the respective files

-📄 `manifest.json`:
+📄 `manifest_reference.json`:

 - *This manifest file defined the link structure depending on the domain sepecific asset.zip.
 It includes a context section defining namespaces for various terms, an identifier (`@id`) for the asset, and a type (`@type`) indicating it is a manifest.
-The `manifest:links` section contains multiple entries, each specifying a type of link (e.g., asset, data, media) with details such as relative paths, formats, and access roles.
-Optional metadata and visualization files are also included, with different access roles like `owner`,`registeredUser`, and `publicUser`.*
+The `manifest:links` section contains multiple entries, each specifying a type of link (e.g., license, simulation-data, media) with details such as relative paths, formats, and access roles.
+Optional metadata and visualization files are also included, with different access roles like `isOwner`,`isRegistered`, and `isPublic`.*

-📄 `domainMetadata.json`:
+📄 `scenario_instance.json` (domain metadata):

-- *This JSON file describes the metadata and links associated with a high-definition map (HD map) used in the Gaia-X 4 PLC-AAD project.
-It includes a context section defining namespaces for various terms, an identifier (@id) for the HD map, and a type (@type) indicating it is an HD map.
-The `general` section provides details such as the name, description, and recording time of the HD map.
-The `links` section contains multiple entries, each specifying a type of link (e.g., asset, metadata, image, document, validation) with details such as URLs and types.
-The `format` section specifies the type and version of the HD map format.
+- *This JSON file describes the metadata and links associated with a scenario used in the Gaia-X 4 PLC-AAD project.
+It includes a context section defining namespaces for various terms, an identifier (@id) for the scenario, and a type (@type) indicating it is a scenario SimulationAsset.
+The `DataResource` section provides details such as the name, description, and the GAIA-X metadata from the [gaia-x-compliant-claims-example](https://github.com/GAIA-X4PLC-AAD/gaia-x-compliant-claims-example) to be compliant with the [GAIA-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/).
+The `manifest` section contains multiple entries, each specified by a category of link (e.g., simulation-data, metadata, media, documentation, validation-report) with details such as URLs and types.
+The `format` section specifies the type and version of the scenario format.
 The `content` section describes road types, lane types, and traffic direction.
 The `quantity` section provides measurements like length, elevation range, and counts of intersections, traffic lights, and signs.
 The `quality` section details precision and accuracy metrics.
 The `dataSource` section lists the data sources and measurement system used.
 Finally, the `georeference` section provides geolocation information, including the bounding box and geodetic reference system.*

-📄 `gxMetadata.json`:

-- *The GAIA-X metadata from the [gaia-x-compliant-claims-example](https://github.com/GAIA-X4PLC-AAD/gaia-x-compliant-claims-example) to be compliant with the [GAIA-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/)*

 ### Create an asset